brian6382/My-Favorite-Band/README.md

 #### {It is and html website of My Favorite Band }, {Date of current version}
 #### [MY FAVORITE BAND html link](brian6382.github.io/my-favorite-band/)
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{It is a html website page use for entertainment purpose eg. music entertainment  }
 ## project setup instructions
 #install vs code.
 *Step 1: Open vscode on your computer